“Oil in the Gulf: Litigation & Insurance Coverage”

 Steve Goldberg on “Sorting Out a Liability Mess”: An Analysis of State of California v.
 Allstate Insurance Company

-Steve Goldberg My colleague, Steve Goldberg, recently wrote a column for the Los Angeles Daily Journal regarding the recent State of California v.
+Steve Goldberg My former colleague, Steve Goldberg, recently wrote a column for the Los Angeles Daily Journal regarding the recent State of California v.
 Allstate Insurance Company insurance coverage decision relating to the Stringfellow Acid Pits, including a discussion of the pollution exclusion.

 Victoria Pynchon There is a nice excerpt of the article on Victoria Pynchon’s terrific Settle It Now Negotiation Blog, which begins: